-Signs of repressed childhood trauma in adults often manifest as unexplained emotional challenges or behavioral patterns that seem to arise without clear cause, potentially rooted in deeply buried distressing experiences within the subconscious.
+Signs of repressed childhood trauma in adults often appear as unexplained emotional challenges or behaviors that lack a clear cause.
+These patterns are frequently rooted in distressing experiences deeply buried within the subconscious.

-Persons who had experienced four or more categories of childhood exposure, compared to those who had experienced none, had 4- to 12-fold increased health risks for alcoholism, drug abuse, depression, and suicide attempt; a 2- to 4-fold increase in smoking, poor self-rated health, ≥50 sexual intercourse partners, and sexually transmitted disease; and a 1.4- to 1.6-fold increase in physical inactivity and severe obesity.
+The American Journal of Preventive Medicine reports, “Individuals who experienced four or more types of childhood adversity showed a 4- to 12-fold increase in health risks, including alcoholism, drug abuse, depression, and suicidal tendencies.
+Additionally, they demonstrated a 2- to 4-fold increase in smoking, poor self-rated health, high-risk sexual behaviors, and a 1.4- to 1.6-fold rise in physical inactivity and severe obesity.”

-The resurfacing of these memories may also contribute to dissociative disorders, chronic stress, and difficulties in forming healthy relationships.
-According to Noro Psikiyatr Ars; studies shown that the body’s response to these triggers often involves heightened physiological arousal, such as increased heart rate or hypervigilance, which further exacerbates emotional distress.
+Memories from childhood trauma may also contribute to dissociative disorders, chronic stress, and difficulty in forming healthy relationships.
+Research shared by the Archives of Neuropsychiatry highlights that the body’s response to trauma often includes heightened arousal, such as increased heart rate or hypervigilance, which can worsen emotional distress.

 What is Repressed Childhood Trauma?

-Repressed childhood trauma refers to distressing experiences from one’s early years that have been unconsciously buried or forgotten.
-This psychological defense mechanism, known as repression, often occurs when the mind attempts to protect itself from overwhelming emotions or memories associated with traumatic events.
+Repressed childhood trauma refers to deeply distressing experiences that have been unconsciously buried or forgotten as a protective mechanism.
+This form of psychological defense, often described as repression, can shield the mind from overwhelming emotions linked to traumatic events.

 Types of Childhood Trauma